thunderrabbit/robnugen-journal-entries/2001/12/24zzzz.md

 bigger table in there (now it barely seats a 4 person table; it should handle a 6 or 8 person table when they are done).
-Fred cooked eggs and we ate ice cream while sitting by our step sis Elisé on the futon as she read <em>Fellowship of the Ring</em>
+Fred cooked eggs and we ate ice cream while sitting by our step sis ElisÃ© on the futon as she read <em>Fellowship of the Ring</em>
 She had read <em>The Hobbit</em> last night.</p>